Morgan sharp, Johnson homers in Indians' 3-1 win over Twins - NewsBreak

 Minnesota was without two coaches due to COVID-19.
 The team confirmed that first-base coach Tommy Watkins tested positive for the virus.
 Watkins was vaccinated.
 He left in the third inning of Monday’s game with an illness.
 Field coordinator Kevin Morgan took Watkins’ spot as first-base coach.

 Hitting coach Edgar Varela was already away from the team with COVID-19.
-Varela had left the team to deal with COVID-19 issues in his family and contracted the virus himself.
+Varela had left to deal with COVID-19 issues in his family and ended up getting the virus.

 TRAINER’S ROOM